Frequently Asked Questions

 Can my loved one's ashes be interred at Rushcliffe Oaks?

-We have a number of memorialisation options which can accommodate cremated remains.
-There are log and stone orbs available within the Quercus Woodland or a number of niches in our natural columbarium stones at the border of the woodland and Acorn Gardens.
+We do not perform below-ground interments, but we do have a number of memorialisation options which can accommodate cremated remains.
+There are stone orbs available within both the Acorn Gardens and the Quercus Woodland, or a number of niches in our natural columbarium stones at the border of the two areas.
 There is no requirement that your loved one had a service at Rushcliffe Oaks to make use of our memorialisations.

 For our full range of memorialisation options, please visit the Memorialisations section of our website.